Grant Deadlines

 3. Background and significance

-5. Research strategy and approach – Include statistical analysis.
+4. Research strategy and approach – Include statistical analysis.
 Studies focused on diverse and understudied populations are encouraged.

-Budget and justification (half page)
+Budget and justification (half page, not included in 4 page limit)

 Criteria for Review